How to preorder the Apple Watch Series 3

 Where to preorder

 The Series 3 without cellular will be available in 26 countries.
 Preorders start Friday, Sept.
 15. The watch will become available on Friday, Sept.
-22. You can get your preorder in at the Apple Store app on an iOS device or by visiting apple.com/watch.
+22 in the US and UK, and Oct.
+5 in Australia.
+You can get your preorder in at the Apple Store app on an iOS device or by visiting apple.com/watch.

 Discounts

 Need a bargain?
-With the new watch announced, Apple Watch 2 will probably get a price cut.
-Here's what we expect.
+With the new watch announced, Apple Watch Series 1 gets a price cut.
+Here's how to save money on a Watch.

-Editor's note: This is a developing story.
-Refresh soon for additional updates.
+Editor's note, 12.35 p.m.
+PT: This article has been updated with new information.

 iPhone X, iPhone 8: Everything we know about Apple's new iPhones.